Planning & Promoting Your Student Organization Events

 - All services—whether payment is being exchanged or not—require a contract.

-- Students Organizations MUST work directly with the SLICE office to review and to execute contracts, which are required for the payment of all services (inclusive of rentals).
+- Schedule an Event Support Meeting with SLICE to review and to execute contracts, which are required for the payment of all services (inclusive of rentals).

 - Students MAY NOT email the contracts office directly.
-You must work with SLICE to obtain a signed agreement from the University.
+You must schedule an Event Support Meeting with SLICE to obtain a signed agreement from the University.

-- All contracts should be between the service provider and “Carnegie Mellon University.”
+- All contracts for on-campus events should be between the service provider and “Carnegie Mellon University.”

 - If you are using agency funds (JFC funds) and your event is off-campus, you MUST sign your own agreement.